pnp/blog/content/post/how-to-get-started-with-http-requests-in-power-automate.md

 We are almost there, but some critical parts are missing.
-As you can see in the last image, there is a **Show advanced options** link in the HTTP action and we need to click on it.
+As you can see in the last image, there is a **Show advanced options** link in the HTTP action and we need to select  it.
 Our HTTP request need authentication.
 We can authenticate via Azure Active Directory OAuth, but we will first need to have a representation of our app (yes, this flow that calls Graph is an application) in Azure AD.